 Asset allocation: Putting all the pieces together

 When building a portfolio, the percentage you invest in each category—stocks, bonds, and cash—is commonly referred to as asset allocation.
-Different combinations of these categories have risk profiles that range from conservative (building in a lot of protection for rainy days) to aggressive (designed to try to take full advantage of the sunshine).
+Different combinations of these categories have risk profiles that range from conservative (building in a lot of protection for traffic jams) to aggressive (designed to try to take as much advantage of the road as possible.
 Some popular examples of asset allocations include:

-How to determine an asset allocation that reflects your goals can depend on a number of factors, including your investing timeframe, risk tolerance, and financial goals and situation.
-It’s important to weigh these considerations carefully—just like you would when choosing menu items for your lemonade stand—before putting your portfolio in motion.
+How to determine an asset allocation that reflects your goals can depend on several factors, including your investing timeframe, risk tolerance, financial goals, and life situations.
+It’s important to weigh these considerations carefully—just like you would put on your seatbelt before starting the engine—before putting your portfolio in motion.

 How can E*TRADE from Morgan Stanley help?